Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Home, 16/17 Kirkgate, Leeds, West Yorkshire, LS1 6BY.

 The Griffin is a traditional pub right in the heart of Leeds, so it couldn’t be better placed for a pre or post-shopping Sunday roast.
-They have four for you to choose from – we say go with the half roast chicken and roast sirloin beef.
+They have four for you to choose from – we say go with the half roast chicken and half roast sirloin beef.
 Why choose between the two when you can have both for £12.99?
 If you want to go with one or the other, the chicken is £9.99 and the beef is £11.99.
 Meanwhile, veggies can dig into a nut roast wellington for £9.49.
 Whichever you go for, you’ll be treated to proper goose fat (or veggie) roast potatoes, seasonal veg, a Yorkshire pud and lashings of gravy.
 You can even bag yourself a drink to wash it all down for a quid.

 The Griffin, 31 Boar Lane, Leeds, West Yorkshire, LS1 5DF.